- Travel and Places»

 Once you enter the temple you'll be in a different world, which you always wanted? isn't it.
 The monument as if comes alive after the sun goes down because of the wonderful lighting's that adorns the temple.

-The architectural masterpiece enshrines five smaller shrines which has Lord Hanuman, Lord Lakshmi and Narayan, Lord Ardhanarishwar, Lord Narmadeshwar, and Lord Radha and Krishna.
+The architectural masterpiece enshrines five smaller shrines which have Lord Hanuman, Lord Lakshmi and Narayan, Lord Ardhanarishwar, Lord Narmadeshwar, and Lord Radha and Krishna.

 There are so few places in the world which is massive and serene, and this is one of them.